WormBase/db-migration/docs/admin/iam-setup.rst

 IAM admin tool (`azanium admin`)
 ================================
-For convenience, the `wormbase-db-migration` package provides a :term:`CLI` for performing the *minimal* :term:`IAM` configuration necessary for a migration to be performed.
+For convenience, the `azanium` package provides a :term:`CLI` for performing the *minimal* :term:`IAM` configuration necessary for a migration to be performed.